ml4wireless/adsb-nats/docs-website/docs/replicate/aws.md

     ```

     1. `cat aws/assume-eks-admin-role.txt` and copy/paste the command in the terminal
         1. Note: if you are having permission issues revisit the Required IAM permissions section above.
-We had to add our username to **IAM → Roles → eks_admin** as a Trusted Entity
+We had to add our username to **IAM → Roles → eks-admin** as a Trusted Entity
     2. `aws sts get-caller-identity`
         1. This should return “arn” = “…:assumed-role/eks-admin”